47Billion/maven-repo/README.md

 </repository>
 ```

 If the POM file does not include a definition of repositories, put the XML above inside a <repositories> element.
-The id and name of the repository is not important, so use different values if you want.
-Just make sure the id is unique.
 Declare the dependency in the POM as you do for every dependency.

 That's it!
 Maven should now be able to use the JAR file.